albertolalanda/rock-paper-scissors/README.md

 # rock-paper-scissors

-Solidity smart contract of a rock, paper and scissors game
+Solidity smart contract of a rock, paper and scissors game.
+Project made for [cryptocurrency class 2022](https://github.com/albertolalanda/cryptocurrency-class-2022).

 1 - On contract creation player one submits his move hidden in an hash.
 2 - Player two submits his move openly